 Take Advantage of Tax Holidays To Stock Up For Severe Weather

-With hurricane season in full swing, and summer a ripe time for severe weather across much of the country, it becomes important to make sure that your home or business is properly stocked with items that may be necessary in the event of a stronger than average storm or other threatening scenario.
+With hurricane season in full swing and summer a ripe time for severe weather across much of the country, it becomes important to make sure that your home or business is properly stocked with items that may be necessary in the event of a stronger than average storm or another threatening scenario.

 And what better time to do this stocking up than on the one day many states give their residents the day off from sales tax issues.
 I’m referring of course to the sales tax holiday that some areas of the country have adopted.
 Many do this just in time for parents to stock up on back to school items, but some states like Alabama are holding theirs as early as June.
 Because the list of items to have in the event of a major storm is quite considerable, the tax holiday is the perfect time to make sure your home is fully stocked and ready for whatever Mother Nature decides to throw at you.